deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 In theory, those forcefields were more than up to the task of keeping Kirk's ship securely in contact with the ground, but the humans always seemed to feel more comfortable with steel than with photons even though, technically, a forcefield was built to duplicate exactly the kind of electrostatic forces that gave steel cables or bulkheads their strength.

 Still.
-Redundancy didn't hurt and if it set the paranoid Deathworlders' minds at ease…
+Redundancy didn't hurt and if it set the paranoid Deathworlders' minds at ease...

 Rrrrtktktkp'ch really didn't need much sleep next to most species.
 While humans took a solid six to eight hours a night, and the Guvnurag needed a whole day every three or four days, Rrrrtk got by on quick, regular power naps.
-In fact, the Domain's standard unit of time known as the *Rik* was derived from the average duration of the Rrrrtk sleep phase, though nowadays given a standard definition based on… something to do with hydrogen, if Kirk remembered correctly.
+In fact, the Domain's standard unit of time known as the *Rik* was derived from the average duration of the Rrrrtk sleep phase, though nowadays given a standard definition based on... something to do with hydrogen, if Kirk remembered correctly.

 Not being able to summon random little facts like that at will was one of the few things he was finding he missed about having cerebral implants.
 He certainly hadn't noticed any decline in his logical faculties or powers of recall since their removal.
 Not for the big stuff.
 Maybe mental mathematics was taking a while longer, and he wasn't able to recall trivia, but the important activity seemed mostly unhindered.